Mayo Clinic Dermatology now offers services at:

 Each year, more than 65,000 people seek care at Mayo Clinic for skin conditions and undergo more than 7,000 surgical procedures.

 Specialty clinics.
-People who need complex care for skin disorders may benefit from one of several specialty clinics offered by the Mayo Clinic Department of Dermatology, including rash, blistering diseases, bullous pemphigoid, burning mouth syndrome, connective tissue disease, contact dermatitis, cutaneous lymphoma, dermatitis, erythromelalgia, genetic skin conditions, hair loss, hidradenitis suppurativa, infantile hemangioma, melanoma, Merkel cell carcinoma, pemphigus, pruritus, psoriasis, skin cancer, transplant, varicose veins, and vascular anomalies and malformations.
+People who need complex care for skin disorders may benefit from one of several specialty clinics offered by the Mayo Clinic Department of Dermatology, including rash, blistering diseases, bullous pemphigoid, connective tissue disease, contact dermatitis, cutaneous lymphoma, dermatitis, erythromelalgia, genetic skin conditions, hair loss, hidradenitis suppurativa, infantile hemangioma, melanoma, Merkel cell carcinoma, pemphigus, pruritus, psoriasis, skin cancer, transplant, varicose veins, and vascular anomalies and malformations.

 The specialty clinics also serve as focal points for clinical research to advance care.
 Read more about dermatology specialty clinics here.

 Innovative research.
 Mayo dermatology physician-scientists conduct clinical research and develop new diagnostic and treatment options.
 For example, they study how to use advanced imaging techniques to diagnose abnormal moles.
 This type of imaging spares people from the more invasive diagnostic technique of biopsy.
 Mayo Clinic's researchers are committed to innovating to improve care faster.

 Closely linked to a comprehensive cancer center.
 You will benefit from our dermatologists being connected to the expertise of Mayo Clinic's National Cancer Institute-designated comprehensive cancer center.